Long-term depression: Current research

 Research on the role of LTD in neurological disorders such as Alzheimer's disease (AD) is ongoing.
 It has been suggested that a reduction in NMDAR-dependent LTD may be due to changes not only in postsynaptic AMPARs but also in NMDARs, and these changes are perhaps present in early and mild forms of Alzheimer-type dementia.

 Additionally, researchers have recently discovered a new mechanism (which involves LTD) linking soluble amyloid beta protein (Aβ) with the synaptic injury and memory loss related to AD.
 While Aβ's role in LTD regulation has not been clearly understood, it has been found that soluble Aβ facilitates hippocampal LTD and is mediated by a decrease in glutamate recycling at hippocampal synapses.
 Excess glutamate is a proposed contributor to the progressive neuronal loss involved in AD.
 Evidence that soluble Aβ enhances LTD through a mechanism involving altered glutamate uptake at hippocampal synapses has important implications for the initiation of synaptic failure in AD and in types of age-related Aβ accumulation.
 This research provides a novel understanding of the development of AD and proposes potential therapeutic targets for the disease.
 Further research is needed to understand how soluble amyloid beta protein specifically interferes with glutamate transporters.

+In relation to Alzheimer's disease, the structural protein Tau, has been found to have certain effects on LTD. Although an argument is made that Tau is only found in axons as a structural supporter, and the misfolding of it progresses the pathophysiology of AD, there has been compelling evidence that shows Tau is also found in dendrites.
+One of the post translational modifications (PTMs) of Tau is phosphorylation, which the protein is reliant on to fold into its correct states -- meaning hyperphosphorylation (part of the pathophysiology of AD) can change folding dynamics and damage neurons.
+Although the full mechanism has not been discovered, it has been found that hyperphosphorylation in Tau has been seen to weaken synapses and facilitates LTD by aggregation.
+Furthermore, comparing different sizes of aggregate Tau oligomers had no difference in effect as they all inhibited LTP and facilitated LTD.

 In the field of research of cerebellum disorders, auto-antigens are involved in molecular cascades for induction of LTD of synaptic transmissions between parallel fibers (PFs) and Purkinje cells (PCs), a mechanism of synaptic plasticity in the cerebellum.
 Anti-VGCC, anti-mGluR1, and anti-GluR delta Abs-associated cerebellar ataxias share one common pathophysiological mechanism: a deregulation in PF-PC LTD. This causes an impairment of restoration or maintenance of the internal model hold by the cerebellum and triggers cerebellar ataxias.
 These diseases are LTDpathies.

 The mechanism of long-term depression has been well characterized in limited parts of the brain.
 However, the way in which LTD affects motor learning and memory is still not well understood.
 Determining this relationship is presently one of the major focuses of LTD research.